taewoong2318/dotvim/README.md

 | Unix      | <9.1.327  | `~/.vim`                                  |
 | Windows   |           | `~\vimfiles`                              |

-Move into the repository and update submodules to install plugins:
+Then move into the repository and update submodules to install plugins:

     git submodule update --init